oroinc/documentation/user_guide/mailchimp_integration.rst

   "**Name***","The integration name used to refer to the integration within the system."
   "**API Key***","The API key generated and/or copied in the MailChimp account (as described above)."
-  "**Default Owner**","Limits the list of users that can manage the integration and all the entities imported within the integration to the users, whose roles allow managing integration and corresponding entities assigned to the owner (e.g. the owner, members of the same business unit, system administrator, etc.)
+  "**Default Owner**","Limits the list of users that can manage the integration and all the entities imported within the integration to only those, whose roles allow managing integration and corresponding entities assigned to the owner (e.g. the owner, members of the same business unit, system administrator, etc.)

   By default, the field is filled in with the user creating the integration."